dsj96/DEFT/README.md

 ## Overview
 In this paper, we propose **DataAgent**, a comprehensive data evaluation framework, to evaluate data from **complexity**, **quality**, **knowledge** and **diversity** perspective for instruction fine-turning (IFT).

-We will release the full dataset and checkpoints later.
+We will release data and checkpoints later.

 ## Fundation Models